 Bet on a dark horse

-Or just watch the race.
-The Gold Cup Race follows the parade and it is guaranteed to get your adrenaline pumping.
+Or, just watch the race.
+The Gold Cup Race follows the parade and it's guaranteed to get your adrenaline pumping.

 Join the chatter on social media